The difference between a decent and a robust profit is often finding efficient ways to tackle non-food matters that eat up so much time and energy.

 LET SOMEONE ELSE WORRY ABOUT LIABILITIES ➜

-Hiring professional cleaning crews at his Tacos 4 Life franchise offered the bonus of reduced liabilities, says Ladigo.
+Hiring professional cleaning services at his Tacos 4 Life franchise offered the bonus of reduced liabilities, says Ladigo.
 “Yes, we could clean our own windows, but from a safety standpoint, do I want staff climbing 12-foot ladders?
 It’s smarter to outsource the job to someone who is bonded and insured,” he says.

 The peace of mind also led Ladigo to hire an outside company to handle his human resources needs.
 “Someone who knows their stuff is managing our paperwork and monitoring (Affordable Care Act) laws to make sure we’re in compliance,” he says.
 “We’re not in the HR business; their expertise gives us checks and balances, so we stay in compliance with the continual changing of laws and regulations.”